How it works

 Where can I store luggage near King Street Station?

-There are multiple locations in the King Street Station area which can be booked through the Bounce platform including near Seattle Center Monorail, Seattle, and Pier 70 and all over Seattle.
+There are multiple locations in the King Street Station area which can be booked through the Bounce platform including near Snohomish County Airport (PAE), Seattle Ferry Terminal, and Northgate Station Seattle and all over Seattle.

 Is it safe to store your bags near King Street Station?